nordic-krch/zephyr/doc/kernel/other/ring_buffers.rst

 Internal Operation
 ==================

-The ring buffer always maintains an empty 32-bit word in its data buffer to allow it to distinguish between empty and full states.
+The ring buffer always maintains an empty 32-bit word (byte in raw mode) in its data buffer to allow it to distinguish between empty and full states.

 If the size of the data buffer is a power of two, the ring buffer uses efficient masking operations instead of expensive modulo operations when enqueuing and dequeuing data items.
+This option is applicable only for data item mode.

 Implementation
 **************